PrairieLearn/PrairieLearn/doc/regrading.md

 ## Notes on the regrading procedure

 1. Once an assessment question has `"forceMaxPoints": true` set, any student who is still doing the assessment will automatically be awarded full points for that question when they grade a submission, irrespective of whether they submitted a correct or incorrect answer.
 However, the correctness of their answer will still be reported to them so a student might see an "incorrect" submission but receive full points for it.
+Also, they will not be given points for the question unless they submit an answer.

 1. Regrading an assessment multiple times will not have any negative impact.
 However, after regrading with `"forceMaxPoints": true`, if you later set `"forceMaxPoints": false` and regrade again then the points will not be downgraded back to their old values.
 That is, once points are awarded they can't be taken away again.